uri-yanover/4qbits/_posts/2022-03-05-choosing-a-technology-as-deciding-on-culture.md

 3. Google Data Studio and Kibana are great low-code/no-code data dashboarding applications.
 However they both need a data ingestion and transformation process (ETL) creating a CSV data dump, or perhaps some tailored SQL or BigQuery queries to get the raw version of the data into the dashboard.

-  We can generalize the above two examples by saying that Low-code/No-code platforms are useful if and only if there's a mostly-non-SW team that can use them in a self-serve manner, with the SW/DevOps people working on the infrastructure to make them tick.
+   We can generalize the last two bullets by saying that Low-code/No-code platforms are useful if and only if there's a mostly-non-SW team that can use them in a self-serve manner, with the SW/DevOps people working on the infrastructure to make them tick.

 # How to go about such choices?
 My central thesis is that the technical culture is an integral part of overall organizational culture; as engineers, we need to analyze and proactively decide as holistically as we can.